Module fact file

 - Understand the importance of looking at a range of diagnostic information and the dangers of over-reliance on some popular summary statistics.

-- Develop important data management skills and basic programming skills (writing syntax) using statistical software such as SPSS.
+- Develop important data management skills and basic programming skills (writing syntax)

 - Develop research questions and apply appropriate modelling techniques to address them according to the nature of the outcome variables.